Top 10 Harry Nilsson Songs

 # 5 – Me And My Arrow

-We love how this one just jumps right out at you.
+We love how this one jumps right out at you.
 “Me and My Arrow” was featured on his 1970 concept album The Point!
 The album tells the story of Oblio, the only round-headed person in the Pointed Village, where, by law, everyone and everything must have a point.
 “Me and My Arrow” is a theme song for Oblio and his faithful dog, Arrow, highlighting their inseparable bond and adventures.

 # 4 – You’re Breakin’ My Heart

 How many times have you played this song to make you feel better about that one person who constantly stabbed you in the heart?
 This blew me away when I first heard it.
 I used to drive my parents crazy playing this song really loud back in the 1970s.
 Now I drive my wife crazy playing it.
 The song ticks her off.
 It’s great rock and roll.
 The song was released on the album Son of Schmilsson in 1972.
-Peter Frampton played guitar in the track.
+Peter Frampton played guitar on the track.
 The legendary Nicky Hopkins played the piano part.

 # 3 – Everybody’s Talking

-These following three Nilsson songs still knock me out every time I hear any one of them.
+The following three Nilsson songs still knock me out every time I hear any one of them.
 These gorgeous pieces of music define the storyline of so many lives.
 Nilsson’s “Everybody’s Talking” was written by Fred Neil in 1966.
 Nilsson’s version was placed in the film Midnight Cowboy.
 The song won a Grammy Award.
-It stands as one of the most covered songs in history, being recorded by various musical artists from all musical genres including Crosby, Stills & Nash, Tedeschi Trucks Band, Neil Diamond, Iggy Pop, Stevie Wonder, and many more.
+It stands as one of the most covered songs in history, being recorded by various musical artists from all musical genres, including Crosby, Stills & Nash, Tedeschi Trucks Band, Neil Diamond, Iggy Pop, Stevie Wonder, and many more.

 # 2 – One